 Tarun Kapoor also said that the process of creating the small portal could take at least three to four months.
 However, landowners can able to begin aggregating land parcels and therefore they are ready to apply once the portal arrives.
 He also said that each sector in the zone developed under this policy must have the area of at least two hundred hectares according to our plans.
 Under this policy, landowners who have over two hectares of land can able to participate.

 In this scheme, individual and developer entity can participate by pooling land, which covered under the sector according to the zonal development plan.
-When seventy percent of neighboring land of the developable area within this sector is assembled, it will be eligible for the development under the land pooling policy.
+When seventy percent of neighboring land of the developable area within this sector is assembled, it will be eligible for the development under the Delhi Land Pooling Policy.
 In which, any developer or individual who has a minimum of two hectares of land will take up the development.
 The DDA senior official said that the work is going in the war footing in order to develop the zonal development plans.
 Therefore, the policy is executed within the time-bound manner.

 A quick rundown of the new land pooling policy

 Recently, Housing Ministry approved the Delhi land pooling policy.
 In the previous month, DDA has passed the policy, which would render 17lkahs new reasonably priced housing units for accommodating 76lakh people.
 Along with the land acquisition, the infrastructure project would become much easier to accomplish through this policy because many new avenues of investment would come up.